 Now that credit freezes are free, the only notable con is that Credit Freezes can be a Logistical Hassle: implementing a freeze to your credit report can interfere with or prohibit timely approval of any legitimate subsequent requests or applications that you make regarding new credit, loans, services, or even an apartment rental or job application (an increasingly common part of the job application process).
 You’ll have to lift a freeze for those occasions.
 And, unfortunately, a credit freeze with one bureau does not extend to the other two bureaus – you must freeze and lift with all 3 bureaus independently.

 How to Request a Credit Freeze or Lift a Credit Freeze

-To request a credit freeze, temporary credit freeze lift (where you select the date to lift and re-freeze), or permanent credit freeze lift, you’ll need to visit each of the following credit bureau sites:
+To request a credit freeze, temporary credit freeze lift (where you select the date to lift and re-freeze), or indefinite credit freeze lift, you’ll need to visit each of the following credit bureau sites: